seanxwh/Udacity_self_driving_car/CarND-Vehicle-Detection/README.md

 ## Image Features
 ----
 There are three types of image features that we care about in this project.
-There are spatial (resize), color histrogram, and Oriented Gradient (HOG)
+There are spatial (resize), color histogram, and Oriented Gradient (HOG)

-The **bin_spatial** will return the smaller(32*32) size of the original picture(64*64) in a features vector, this effectly help to cutdown computation
+The **bin_spatial** will return the smaller(32*32) size of the original picture(64*64) in a features vector, this efficiently help to cut down computation

 The **color_histrogram** function basically give out the color(image channel) distribution according to the horizontal axis of the image(i.e how may same color pixel appear in the same bin column).
-In this case we use 32 bins(model image size:64*64) to repersent the distribution within each channel and then stack those bins within each channel together
+In this case we use 32 bins(model image size:64*64) to represent the distribution within each channel and then stack those bins within each channel together

 The **convert_clr** function is used to convert image from its original color space to a desire color space.
 In our case we convert the image from RGB space to the **YCrCb** space, because the **YCrCb** can help to extract HOG features

 The main idea of Histogram of Oriented Gradient (HOG) is to compute the gradient information of how color changes within a channel with respect to different directions(i.e # orientations) within each patch(# cells * # pixels/cell)

-In our case, we found classiers that we will train later don't have a performance improvement as we increase the number of **orient** ,**cell_per_block** and **pix_per_cell**, but rather increase in processing time.
+In our case, we found classifiers that we will train later don't have a performance improvement as we increase the number of **orient** ,**cell_per_block** and **pix_per_cell**, but rather increase in processing time.
 Therefore we decide to keep those parameters as lecture suggested.
 However, as we stack all the HOG channels and use that for training our classifiers, we did see some improvement in classification.
 Therefore, we set **hog_channel="ALL"**